-If the power-up test is successful, you see SELFTEST on the radio's display momentarily, followed by the Home screen.
+If the power-up test is successful, you see the Home screen.

 Note: If the power-up test is unsuccessful, you see Error XX/YY (XX/YY is an alphanumeric code).

 Turn off the radio, check the battery, and turn the radio back on.
 If the radio fails the power-up test again, record the Error XX/YY code and contact your dealer.